German refugee policy: Asylum policy in the refugee crisis

-Starting from 2015, the unexpected entry of more than a million refugees and migrants has caused a refugee crisis in Germany.
+As part of the 2015 European migrant crisis more than a million refugees gained asylum in Germany in 2015 and 2016.

 In September 2015, the authorities found it more and more difficult to house the huge number of refugees and in particular concerned the states' registration facilities (LEA).
 These were shelters where the refugees were housed after they were picked up from a train station by the federal police.
 In order to meet the needs at least partly, the responsible regional councils of the states opened provisional shelters in many locations: demand-oriented registration facilities (BEA).
 The numbers of people living in the LEAs and the BEAs varied daily and they were accommodated in these registration facilities for a maximum of three months.
 For example, the LEA in Karlsruhe, which had a capacity of 1000, took in 3500 people.

 It proved to be difficult to register newcomers quickly, and furthermore to quickly separate the refugees who had to be sheltered because of the Geneva Convention on Refugees, from those migrants who are not legally entitled to stay in Germany.
 Locating the illegal entrants as well as the fast deportation of those who did not have the right of residence also proved to be difficult.
 Above all, this situation led to a controversial, nationwide debate over the German refugee policy.

 On February 17, 2016, shortly before the EU summit in Brussels on February 18–19, the Federal Chancellor said in her government declaration that she would advocate a European-Turkish solution to the refugee crisis.
 The goal was to "noticeably and sustainably reduce the number of refugees, thus furthermore helping the people, who really need our protection".
 This goal was to be achieved by controlling the causes of movement, protecting the external borders of the EU, particularly the border between Greece and Turkey, and arranging an organized and controlled inward flow of the refugees.
 The arrivals on the Austrian-German border have since then been registered and controlled.
 A consistent refugee identification is being gradually introduced.

 In October 2015 a legislative package with essential amendments (Asylpaket I) were passed into law.
 On 3 February 2016, the federal cabinet decided on a second legislative package with stricter regulations (Asylpaket II).
 This includes the introduction of particular registration facilities (BAE) for certain refugee groups, provided that their asylum requests are accepted within three weeks, including provision for possible appeal against the decision of BAMF (Federal Office for Migration and Refugees in Germany) in court.
 The law was due to be enacted by the German government at the end of February.